Qirhi/island-babygirl/content/copy/pages/_index-main-feature.md

 linkUrl: "/about"
 linkText: Read More
 ---
 Welcome to Island Babygirl web comic blog.
-IBG likes ot explore topics related to life, relationships, puppies, science, nature, culture, and web development.
+This concept began in the funny observations of life through the unique lens of island babygirl.
+IBG likes to explore topics related to the meaning of a good life, puppies, science, nature, culture, relationships, wellness, and web development.
 Read & enjoy!